 Regardless of which you decide to go with, please make plans to protect the trees from the deer, rabbits & mice.
 Even though you are planting them for the wildlife, they will destroy them.

 Purchasing Plantra Jump Start tubes for the bareroot or Tree Bark Protectors for the larger trees is very important to keep bucks from rubbing the trunks or eating the new growth.
 You can also build 5ft. x 4ft circular fences to put around each tree.
 However you decide you must protect them.

 Space all fruit trees at least 20 -25 ft apart.
 Plant during late fall or winter months; do not wait until March to decide to plant.
 You will have poor

-Wait until spring bloom then add about one cup of fertilizer around the drip line of the tree.
+Wait until spring blooms then adds about one cup of fertilizer around the drip line of the tree.
 The trees that you purchase should come pruned from the nursery so no additional pruning will be required the first season.
-(Look for a follow up article on proper pruning in the Jan- Feb issue of Wildlife Trends Journal.)
+(Look for a follow-up article on proper pruning in Jan- Feb issue of Wildlife Trends Journal.)

 Let’s all keep in mind that nothing happens overnight.
 But if you don’t plant this season you will be another year behind.
 By planting on normal years and following the correct procedures for care and planting, you should expect an 80% survival rate at the minimum.
 Most pears should be producing within 3 -5 years of the planting date depending upon what size you purchased.
 Good Hunting!